manningstinson/atlas-AirBnB_clone/README.md

 ![airbnb clone](https://github.com/manningstinson/atlas-AirBnB_clone/assets/104523090/2293c7ad-a821-417a-8acb-dc2c6961d06b)

-# Atlas School - airbnb clone

 In this six part project, two team members are creating a clone of the airbnb travel website.
 The first project will be a console, or shell to access the project from the terminal/command line.

 ## Authors

 This project is a a collaborative effort between the below authors.
-You can learn more about the authors by visiting their github profiles through the links below.<br>
+You can learn more about the authors by visiting their github profiles through the links below.

 [Manning Stinson](https://github.com/manningstinson) |
 [Brandon Montezuma](https://github.com/bmontezuma)